David Chadwick (physician): Personal life

 Chadwick and his second wife, Michele West Chadwick, had two adult children, Teddy Chadwick and Kate Morgan Chadwick.
 With his first wife, Lois Bartholomew, Chadwick had four adult children, Joseph, Cathleen, James, and David (Bart).
 Chadwick died on January 19, 2020, in his La Mesa, California home with his wife Michele and his children by his side.
+He was remembered as "a visionary and an innovator."